-Editor’s Note: The Holiday Train Show at the New York Botanical Gardens in the Bronx is one of the best winter break activities in NYC you can do indoors with your children.
+UPDATED November 2022: The Holiday Train Show at the New York Botanical Gardens in the Bronx is one of the best winter break activities in NYC that you can do indoors with your children.
 Tickets are on sale now for this year’s show, which runs from Nov.
-20, 2021, to Jan.
-23, 2022, marks the 30th year of this beloved tradition.
+19, 2021, to Jan.
+16, 2022.
+Admission is limited so don’t wait to buy tickets.
 Here’s a review one of our members did of a past year’s show (most of which still holds true).

 The annual train show is one of my 4.5-year-old son’s favorite things to see, and this is his third year in a row attending.
 The show combines major “attractions,” model trains and model architecture, with the buildings of New York City, complete with bridges, made out of plants (remember, this is the Botanical Gardens).